btadashi/project-gobarber/README.md

 </p>

 ## About
 <p align="justify">Application used to make appointments for barbershop services.
-This application has been developed during the GoStack Bootcamp using Typescript, Node.js, ReactJS and React Native.</p>
+The project is divided into back-end (Node.js), front-end (ReactJS) and mobile (React Native).</p>

 ## 🛠 Layout
-<p align="justify">You can view the layout accessing this following link: <a href="https://www.figma.com/file/BXCihtXXh9p37lGsENV614/GoBarber?node-id=34%3A1180">Visualize</a>
+<p align="justify">You can view the layout accessing the following link: <a href="https://www.figma.com/file/BXCihtXXh9p37lGsENV614/GoBarber?node-id=34%3A1180">Visualize</a>

 ## Technologies
 The project's been developed using the following technologies:
-- Node.JS
+- Node.js
 - Typescript
 - ReactJS
 - React Native